Berberis trifoliolata

 Berberis trifoliolata is a species of flowering plant in the family Berberidaceae, in southwestern North America.
 Common names include agarita, agrito, algerita, currant-of-Texas, wild currant, and chaparral berry.
-The name Agarita comes from the Spanish verb agarrar, which means "to grab".
-The ending "-ita" is often added to little things, so agarita means "grabs a little".
+The name agarita comes from the Spanish verb agarrar, which means "to grab".
+The ending -ita is a diminutive often added to little things, so agarita means "grabs a little".
 This was probably said because the bush is a bit scratchy but does not have significant spines.
 Typical characteristics are grey-green to blue-grey leaves, yellow flowers in February to April and the red berries appearing in May.
 The most important harvest organ are the berries, though the roots and seeds can also be used.

 Distribution

 The shrub is native to Arizona, New Mexico, and Texas in the Southwestern United States, and across northeastern Mexico as far south as Durango and San Luis Potosí.
 It mainly grows in areas that it is native in; there is no cultivation in other countries.
 In Texas, it is found on rocky slopes and cliffs, and in thickets and open woods, from coastal South Texas northwest to the Trans-Pecos region.
 It is one of the most common bushes in Hill Country.

 In Texas, it has reached areas of up to 730000 acre, but it is commonly seen as a pest there due to its rapid spread.
 Especially large coverage can be found on the Edwards Plateau in Texas.
 Mechanical and chemical control have been attempted, but few economically viable results have been achieved due to agarita's quick recovery ability and its resistance to many herbicides.

 There are also no ethnographic records describing the use of the species Berberis trifoliolata, but a number of records indicate the use of Berberis haematocarpa and Berberis repens by the Native Americans of the Plains.
 Virtually every part of the plant has been used for food, medicine and dye throughout history.